Mortlake railway station: Platforms and infrastructure

 There is a ticket office on Platform 2 and a footbridge between the two platforms.

-There is a level crossing just beyond the east end of the station.
+There is a level crossing across Sheen Lane just beyond the east end of the station.
 More than 3800 vehicles and nearly 2400 pedestrians use the crossing daily and 349 trains pass over the crossing each weekday.
 It is considered to be the fourth most risky CCTV-crossing on Network Rail's Wessex Route.

 Services

+All services at Mortlake are operated by South Western Railway.

-The typical off-peak service from the station is:
+The typical off-peak service in trains per hour is: